 This pinot noir-dominant rosé from the Land Down Under oozes with flavors of candied red fruit, rhubarb, cream, and rose petals.
 The wine undergoes secondary fermentation in bottle and is aged on the lees for three years prior to release.
 Jansz has been pioneering high-quality sparkling wines from Tasmania since 1975.
 All fruit is responsibly farmed and is cultivated in cool-climate areas in Pipers River.

-“I'm from the south.
-I love pairing things like fried shrimp po'boys, crawfish jambalaya, french fries, and lots of plain Lay's or Kettle chips,” says wine and travel consultant Julia Coney.
+“I’m from the South.
+I love pairing [this wine] with things like fried shrimp po’boys, crawfish jambalaya, and French fries,” says wine and travel consultant Julia Coney.
 “I also love rosé sparkling wine with steak, specifically flank or filet mignon.”

 Related: The Best Rosé Wines